I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

-So I use the calculator to simulate that if I am a 55 year old born in 1963.
+So I use the calculator to simulate if I am a 55-year-old born in 1963.
 I just transferred the equivalent of $180,000 based on 2020 full retirement sum into my CPF RA.

-At age 65 I will, start taking 3 different kind of income payout.
+At age 65 I will start taking 3 different kinds of income payout:

 The above is the result.

 In 10 years’ time, at age 65, I could enjoy the following payout.
 If you are a couple, and both met the FRS, then you can multiply that by 2.

 The difference that you can spend between the Standard versus Basic is $120/mth more.
 The difference between Basic and Escalating is $170/mth more.